 - Europe: Europe has on average less than 20 percent of males circumcised.

 - Australia and New Zealand: Circumcision was quite popular in Australia in the 1950s, reaching about 80 percent.
-However, in recent years it has dropped to around 26 percent (source).
-New Zealand, like Europe has less than 20 percent of males circumcised.
+However, in recent years it has dropped to around 26 percent (4).
+New Zealand, like Europe, has less than 20 percent of males circumcised.

-Now, it’s time to find out what the reasons are for people having their babies circumcised.
+These are the most common reasons are for people having their babies circumcised.

 - Culture: Some African and Aboriginal groups, as well as Aztecs, Mayans, and some other cultures, circumcise boys as part of tribal rituals.
-It is done to denote a passage into manhood (source).
+It is done to denote a passage into manhood (5).

 - The desire to conform: Some get their infants circumcised so they don’t appear different from their father.
 Others, where circumcision is done as a teen, do it so they don’t look different from their peers.